skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Whew.
 An awful lot going on, isn't there?

 The party doesn't waste time here is town.
-At daybreak they reclaim their horses and ride with speed to the Dwarven encampment.
+At daybreak they reclaim their horses and ride with speed to the dwarven encampment.

 > Not the move I was expecting!
 But a good one.

 They stop at the edge of the camp and Thordek acts as the leader of the party for the purpose of the conversation.
-They are less likely to get perforated by Dwarven crossbows if everyone thinks the party is under the leadership of a Dwarf.
+They are less likely to get perforated by dwarven crossbows if everyone thinks the party is under the leadership of a dwarf.

 While not given audience with the General (who is very busy right now) Thordek is given an audience with his second in command.
-He is taken alone to the commander's tent while the rest of the party waits at the edge of the Dwarven encampment.
+He is taken alone to the commander's tent while the rest of the party waits at the edge of the dwarven encampment.

 To help smooth the conversation along, Thordek pretends to be excited about this new conquest of the island by his people.
 In truth, he is